logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 **Logging in the PySpark kernel**

 When using the PySpark kernel you have to specify a wrapper function that you want to run on the executors.
-This wrapper function must be executed using the ``tflauncher`` module.
+This wrapper function must be executed using the ``experiment`` module.
 To write log entries, the ``hdfs.log(string)`` method is used.
 It will write the string to a specific logfile for each experiment.
 The logfiles are stored in ``/Logs/TensorFlow/{appId}/{runId}/{hyperparameter}``.
 Keep in mind that this is a separate log from the one shown in the Spark UI in HopsWorks, which is simply the *stdout* and *stderr* of the running job.

 ::